Soulter/hugging-chat-api/README.md

 ## Disclaimers

 This is not an official [Hugging Face](https://huggingface.co/) product.
 This is a **personal project** and is not affiliated with [Hugging Face](https://huggingface.co/) in any way.
 Don't sue us.

+**Server resources are precious, it is not recommended to request this API frequently.**